AleronWen/SoRaVAC/README.md

 ## Description

-Some Random Video Adapter get an audio/video stream from a capture adapter (UBS or Internal) to play on your computer.
+Some Random Video Adapter get an audio/video stream from a capture adapter (UBS or Internal device that is detected by Windows as a Video Capture device) to play on your computer.

 ## History behind the project